princephilip/Translators-Network-International/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

-It is a translation portal for the translation of the second most translated book on earth after the bible, called "Rhapsody of Realities".
+It is a portal for the translators of the book 'Rhapsody of Realities' into 1004 languages monthly.

 ## Development server